Please ensure Javascript is enabled for purposes of website accessibility

 Simple stream with continuous interpolation and extrapolation

 Consider a stream of type Simple with the default InterpolationMode of Continuous and ExtrapolationMode of All.
-In the following request, the specified index matches an existing stored event:
+In the following request, the specified index matches an existing stored data point:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/Interpolated?index=2017-11-23T13:00:00Z

-The response will contain the event stored at the specified index.
+The response will contain the data point stored at the specified index.

 HTTP/1.1 200